 1. INTRODUCTION

-Turmeric (Curcuma longa L.), a perennial rhizomatous herb belonging to the family Zingiberaceae, is one of India’s most economically significant spice crops due to its multifaceted industrial, medicinal, and culinary applications.
-The crop’s global importance stems largely from the presence of curcumin, a polyphenolic compound endowed with potent antioxidant, anti-inflammatory, and antimicrobial properties (Chattopadhyay et al., 2004; Prasad & Aggarwal, 2011).
+Turmeric Curcuma longa L. (Zingiberaceae), a perennial rhizomatous herb belonging is one of India’s most economically significant spice crops due to its multifaceted industrial, medicinal, and culinary applications.
+Itsglobal significance is largely attributed to curcumin, a polyphenolic compound endowed with potent antioxidant, anti-inflammatory, and antimicrobial properties (Chattopadhyay et al., 2004; Prasad & Aggarwal, 2011).
 In addition to its well-known use as a spice and natural food colorant, turmeric plays a substantial role in the pharmaceutical, textile, and cosmetic industries, making it a high-value commodity in international trade (Ravindran et al., 2007).
-India remains the world’s largest producer and exporter of turmeric, where it ranks among the top spice crops contributing significantly to export earnings (Sasikumar, 2005).
+India is the world’s leading producer and exporter of turmeric, where it ranks among the principal spice crops and plays a major role in national export earnings (Sasikumar, 2005).
 Given its year-round cultivation in various agroclimatic zones, maintaining crop health is crucial for sustaining both yield and quality.

-Among the biotic constraints affecting C. longa, foliar diseases pose the most significant threat to biomass production and quality.
-Leaf spot disease, incited primarily by species of Colletotrichum (such as C. capsici and C. gloeosporioides), is recognized as a major limiting factor that reduces both quantitative rhizome yields and the qualitative content of curcumin (Patel et al., 2005; Pasuvaraji et al., 2013; Kumawat et al., 2022).
+Among the biotic constraints affecting C. longa, foliar diseases constitute of the more significant threat to biomass production and quality.
+Leaf spot disease, primarily caused by species of Colletotrichum species, is recognized as a major limiting factor that reduces both quantitative rhizome yields and the qualitative content of curcumin (Patel et al., 2005; Pasuvaraji et al., 2013; Kumawat et al., 2022).
 The severity of leaf spot directly correlates with economic damage.
 Studies on severe infections, defined as disease severity exceeding 50% PDI, have reported yield losses of up to 62% on a fresh weight basis (Hudge & Ghugul, 2010).
 Critically, this destruction of the photosynthetic leaf area also impairs the synthesis of secondary metabolites, resulting in a corresponding loss of curcumin content, which can exceed 50 % in severely diseased plants compared to disease-free controls (Hudge & Ghugul, 2010).

-Symptomology in the field typically presents as large, irregular brown lesions appearing on the leaf, often bordered by a distinct yellow halo, which can progress to cause severe leaf blight and extensive yellowing (Guji and Woga, 2019).
+Field symptomology typically manifests as large, irregular brown lesions appearing on the leaf, often bordered by a distinct yellow halo, which can progress to cause severe leaf blight and extensive yellowing (Guji and Woga, 2019).
 The presence of multiple Colletotrichum species or pathotypes associated with a single host (Cannon et al., 2012) highlights the need for precise identification and characterization of the local pathogenic population to ensure effective disease management.

 2. MATERIAL AND METHODS